JetXu-LLM/jetxu-llm.github.io/_posts/2025-10-31-low-noise-code-review.md

 By focusing on signal-to-noise ratio, we can build tools that save developers time, catch critical issues, and improve team velocity.

-If you're interested in seeing how this works in practice, LlamaPReview is open source and available for public repositories: [jetxu-llm.github.io/LlamaPReview-site](https://jetxu-llm.github.io/LlamaPReview-site/)
+If you're interested in seeing how this works in practice, LlamaPReview totally free & available for public repositories: [LlamaPReview](https://jetxu-llm.github.io/LlamaPReview-site/)

 ---